duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 - `+` - public member
 - `-` - private member
 - `#` - protected member
+- `~` - package member

 We can even use UML to denote inheritance hierarchies and possessive/has-a relationships between objects.

 Subclasses will have an arrow with a white head pointing towards their superclass and/or interface(s).

+Note: typically UML diagrams like the ones in class will specify a method is abstract but here I can only show that using italicization.

 ```mermaid
 classDiagram